PMaynard/jekyll-nationpigeon/_posts/2017-01-08-pdflatex-runs-out-of-memory.md

 - linux
 - latex
 ---
+## Happy New Year! - First post of the year.

 Error with pdflatex which complains about memory, something like this:

 	9287453 words of memory out of 18000000